 When my daughters were teenagers, we decided it was time to take a trip to merry old England, the setting of so many of my historical romances.
 While we were there, we stopped by the windswept hills that boast one of the world’s most recognizable landmarks: Stonehenge.
 Wow, was it cold that day (we lived in Houston at the time so we were complete sissies), but we trekked up the hill to stand amid the ancient stones.

 Years later, I was looking out my bedroom window in Western Washington (Western Washington, not surprisingly, is the setting for the quaint and deadly town of Virtue Falls), thinking that our giant side yard would be a perfect place for Stonehenge – dark, chilly, and windswept for most of the year.
-So I said to my husband (he-who-does-all-manner-of-amazing-building-projects), “It would be cool to have a miniature stone circle we could see from the bedroom.”
+So I said to The Husband (he-who-does-all-manner-of-amazing-building-projects), “It would be cool to have a miniature stone circle we could see from the bedroom.”
 He agreed and got to work designing our very own Stonehenge.

 Being the silly woman I am, I was expecting something knee-high.
 Not so much.
-My husband believes quite firmly that anything involving gigantic machines is officially labeled fun, so I was in for some serious stone-moving.
+The Husband believes quite firmly that anything involving gigantic machines is officially labeled fun, so I was in for some serious stone-moving.
 Here he’s directing the excavator to set the stones … the heaviest weighs 5300 lbs.
 After they dropped the first stone and the earth shook, I spent the rest of the day pacing up and down and wringing my hands.

 But finally our mini-Stonehenge was finished, and we were prepared for the Summer Solstice!
-Now, as you know, Druids & some very ::cough:: unique people gather at Stonehenge in England to see the sun rise on the longest day of the year (around June 21st).
-So, my husband readied the fire pit, gathered herbs, and prepared for our own sunrise solstice celebration.
+Now, as you know, Druids & some ::cough:: very unique people gather at Stonehenge in England to see the sun rise on the longest day of the year (around June 21st).
+So, The Husband readied the fire pit, gathered herbs, and prepared for our own sunrise solstice celebration.